- Home Equity Loans

 Home equity loans may be used to for home improvements or repairs, to consolidate and pay down high-interest debt or to make a major purchase such as a life event.

 Your Personal Banker will estimate your home value by reviewing multiple data points, such as an Automated Valuation Model (AVM), Property Condition Report, and the stated value of the home that you provide.
 In some cases, an appraiser will drive to your home and conduct an appraisal by viewing the exterior only.
-If a full interior and external appraisal is required due to special circumstances, we will work with you to schedule an appointment.

 An AVM uses mathematical modeling to estimate your home's value, using inputs such as data on comparable home sales, listing trends, and home price changes.
 An appraiser also uses multiple methods, such as reviewing comparable sales and estimating the cost to build a similar home, in order to arrive at an estimated value.
 As well, an appraiser will consider property features or defects that are visible during the inspection of the property that would impact home value.